 Each probe was also monitored for positive pressure using the Land Tec meter (accurate to 0.1 inch of H_2O).
 Pressure readings were between 0.0 inch of H_2O and 0.1 inch of H_2O at all locations.
 The lack of appreciable pressure observed at the gas probes indicates that the passive gas venting system is relieving any potential pressure build-up from combustible gas generation.
-Off-cap monitoring should be conducted in the areas of future development prior to any construction.
+Off-cap monitoring should be conducted in areas of future development prior to any construction.

 In accordance with the O&M Plan (Ref.
 8), gas probe monitoring is scheduled to continue through 2014.
+As discussed with MPCA on December 10, 2013, given the limited value of continued data collection, it is recommended that gas probe monitoring be discontinued beginning in 2015.